tinymce/tinymce-docs/advanced/handle-async-image-uploads.md

 keywords: asynchronous async paste_data_images image cors
 ---

-TinyMCE uploads edited images with the image uploader.
-This complements TinyMCE's image editing functionality.
+{{site.productname}} uploads edited images with the image uploader.
+This complements {{site.productname}}'s image editing functionality.
 Local images added through other means can also be uploaded using this functionality.
 For example, _drag and drop_ using the [paste_data_images]({{ site.baseurl }}/plugins/paste/#paste_data_images) configuration property or using the **PowerPaste** plugin.

-TinyMCE automatically updates the `<image>` src attribute with the new path to the remote image.
+{{site.productname}} automatically updates the `<image>` src attribute with the new path to the remote image.

-Local images are uploaded to TinyMCE using the `editor.uploadImages()` function.
+Local images are uploaded to {{site.productname}} using the `editor.uploadImages()` function.
 This functionality makes it possible for users to save their content *before* all images have completed uploading.
 No server path to the remote image is available if this occurs and the images will be stored as `Base64`.

 > Pro Tip: Execute the `editor.uploadImages()` function _before_ submitting the editor contents to the server to avoid storing the image as Base64.
 Use a success callback to execute code once all the images are uploaded.
 This success callback can save the editor's content to the server thorugh a `POST`.